There are many new people tuning in every day who don't know that.

 Colin Powell, who walked away from fellow moderate John McCain.

-You know, I was attacked for questioning Powell's motives and loyalties back then, and predicting Obama's failure was spun as somehow unpatriotic.
+You know, I was attacked for questioning Powell's motives and loyalties back then and predicting Obama's failure was spun as somehow unpatriotic, as if it's unpatriotic to share wisdom regarding failed political philosophies, especially when combined with zero executive experience.

 That has become disastrous.

-It was Wednesday.
+That was Wednesday.

-Wednesday I said, where's Colin Powell?
+Wednesday, I said, where's Colin Powell?

 Well, let's go to the audio tape.

-Wednesday, Thursday, Friday, four days later.
+He showed up Sunday, Wednesday, Thursday, Friday, four days later.

-Wednesday I say, where's General Powell?
+On a Wednesday, I said, where's General Powell?

-Four days later he shows up.
+Four days later, he shows up.

 Where's number four?